 Coming from Vim, this was a great feature.
 I’ve used several plugin management plugins for Vim and they were decent, but usually lacked a good discovery mechanism.

 Unlike Sublime Text or Vim, you have to use an entirely separate editor to edit plugins — Intellij IDEA Community Edition.
-The good news is that it’s free.
+The good news is that it’s free, but now you have to maintain another set of keymappings, plugins, and all the rest of that junk.

 I’m going to save additional details about writing plugins for a potential future blog post, after I write a couple more Intellij plugins to get experience.
-However, in summary I’ll say that I didn’t mind writing Java but I had a hell of a time finding comprehensive documentation on the plugin APIs.
+However, in summary I’ll say that I had a hell of a time finding comprehensive documentation on the plugin APIs.